 Your home study is a legal document that confirms your ability to parent and adopt a child.
 A licensed social worker completes it.
 Every home study must address certain components, including background checks, medical reports, employment verification, references, financial verification, and a home visit.

 It also includes background information, such as your family and marital relationships, motivation to adopt, parenting style, growing up, education, and more.
-It can feel very personal, and it should – after all, the writer is responsible for recommending adoption to a court of law and placing a child in your home for adoption.
+Preparing and being interviewed for your home study can feel very personal, and it should.
+After all, the writer is responsible for recommending adoption to a court of law and placing a child in your home for adoption.

 Adoption Education

-There is also an education component to the home study.
-In Florida, it is recommended that you complete 21 hours of training on subjects that include parenting skills, first aid skills, safety, the legal issues with adoption, and other subjects that pertain to adopting children.
+There is also an educational component to the home study.
+In Florida, you will need to complete 21 hours of training on subjects that include parenting skills, first aid skills, safety, the legal issues with adoption, and other subjects that pertain to adopting children.

 Lifetime provides you with one-on-one training and a membership website with exclusive webinars designed to educate you on all aspects of the adoption process.
-Lifetime’s adoption webinars are approved by the Florida Department of Children and Families as part of Lifetime’s home study curriculum for adoptive parents.
+The Florida Department of Children and Families has approved our adoption webinars as part of Lifetime’s home study curriculum for adoptive parents.
 Your social worker can also provide you with course recommendations once they get to know you and your adoption preferences and interests.

 Home Visit